Our Location

 Leaf mold is an essential nutrient for your garden.
 Leaf mold helps retain moisture and improve the health of the soil, as well as providing increased microbial life, improved drainage, aeration, and pH balance.
 Additionally, leaf mold can be added to your garden to help create a healthier environment.

-By having a leaf mold pile in your garden you can ensure that your plants have access to the nutrients they need.
-It’s no wonder then that leaf mold has been used in gardens around the world for centuries!
-Leaf mold is not only great at aiding plant growth but can also provide other benefits such as reducing erosion, helping with water retention, and even weed control.
+By having a leaf mold pile in your garden, you can ensure that your plants have access to the nutrients they need.
+It’s no wonder that leaf mold has been used in gardens around the world for centuries!
+Leaf mold is great at aiding plant growth and can provide other benefits, such as reducing erosion, helping with water retention, and even weed control.
 With so many advantages to adding leaf mold to your garden, it’s easy to see why so many people choose it.

 Leaf mold is a total win-win!